acroz/acroz.github.io/_posts/2016-02-04-building-atlas.md

 title:  "Building ATLAS"
 date:   2016-02-04 00:50:00 +0100
 categories: build numerics sysadmin
+summary: Compilation of the Automatically Tuned Linear Algebra Software (ATLAS)
+         can be challenging.
+Here I walk through some of the steps I took to get it working on my system.
 ---

-Today I attempted to build [ATLAS (Automatically Tuned Linear Algebra Software)], an optimised linear algebra package which finely tunes itself to your system during the build process.
+Today I attempted to build [ATLAS (Automatically Tuned Linear Algebra Software)][ATLAS], an optimised linear algebra package which finely tunes itself to your system during the build process.
 While [ATLAS] is available through many package managers, these non-optimised builds miss out on much of the benefit of using this library.

 I found building [ATLAS] to be more involved than many other related packages like [LAPACK], however with a little perserverance it was achievable.